What are the statistics and what do they show?

 To ensure that the data reported is accurate and has captured all the relevant infringements issued for the period, it is up to five weeks after the end of the quarter before the reporting process can begin.

 As with any process, creating the reports to such a high standard takes time.
 After completion, the reports go through a number of quality checks and levels of approval to ensure 100 per cent accuracy.
-It is therefore usually between two and three months after the end of the quarter before the new data is available to publish online.
+A minimum of three months must pass after the end of the quarter before the new data will be available online.

 Why is there variation between quarters in infringement volumes?